 Recently a number of people came by to view the first four posts on this site.
 Those posts pertain to the Church of St. Kilcatherine in Ireland.
 It is, at times, also referred to by the ancient names of Chellchatthigern, Cill Chaitighern, St. Caithinghearn, and kyllcharrine.
 By whatever name you chose, however, this ancient stone church is a place of great intrigue.

 You’ll find it near the small village of Eyeries, on Ireland’s Beara peninsula, sitting high on a knoll overlooking Ballycrovane Harbor, with the Miskish Mountains rising to the south.
 Believe me it is well worth a visit, for a trip here is a time machine.
 The first building on this site is thought to have been done in the 7th century by the same monks that made the famous beehive cells atop the precarious perch of Skellig Michael.
 The church in the picture was likely built slightly later.
 Still we’re going back over 1000 years, well back into the Dark Ages. ( See a more recent post for additional information)

 In the original posts I mentioned my fascination with the variety of crosses found in the church’s cemetery.
 Frankly I’ve never forgotten them.
 Along with their sheer variety, they are wide-believed to be among Ireland’s oldest.
 With those things in mind, allow me to take a moment to show you a few of these many crosses.
 Hopefully you will find them of interest too.

-The cross to the left was made in the 7th century or 8th, and has stood vigil here over 1200 year.
+The cross to the left was made in the 7th or 8th century, and has stood vigil here over 1200 year.
 Amazing.
 That age makes it perhaps the earliest Christian cross in all of Ireland.
 Standing about 5 feet tall and 20 inches at its widest point, it is crudely constructed.
 Although the date puts us well into the Iron Age, the cross appears – at least to eye -to have been made by simply striking one stone against another.